yy311/yy311.github.io/index.md

 <p><font color="red"> I will be joining Huazhong University of Science and Technology as a full professor under the support of Chinese 1000 Young Talent Plan grant this fall, multiple postdoc positions are available in my group. <a href="https://hybrid.eecs.berkeley.edu/~yeyuan/postdoc.pdf"> [Detailed information]</a>. </font></p>

 <p> <font color="red">2016/8 New:</font> There is another postdoc position in my group working on the interface of deep learning and control with application to robotics, starting as soon as possible.
-To apply, please send your cv and ask your referees to send letters directly to ye.yuan@outlook.com</p>
+To apply, please send your cv and reference letters directly to ye.yuan@outlook.com</p>

 <b>Contact:</b>